 - How do you monitor and detect the effectiveness of security controls.
 The existing controls may fails and may not detect the breaches.
 Make sure the database generate logs during the startup and shutdown of the database, Logon and logoff from users, Privileged access and the creation, altering, and dropping of schema objects.
 Can your database trigger events when row level access of sensitive data?
 If not, make sure your database is set to trigger when changes occurs at the column and row level.

-- Do you use database firewall to block unauthorised SQL traffic and can protect against buffer overflow attack?
+- Do you use database firewall to block unauthorized SQL traffic and can protect against buffer overflow attack?

-- Do you regularly monitor and analyse database event logs?
+- Do you regularly monitor and analyze database event logs?
 Make sure the events logs are protected so that no one can accidentally or intentionally delete or modify the logs.

 Focus on Data driven security.

 - Do you block the highly privileged application users from accessing sensitive data?
 What data can they see?
 Do you apply row and column level security to tables?
 You may need a cell level security to define who need cell level access to the data.